Indicators of financial imbalances

 The four indicators provide signals of vulnerabilities and have historically risen ahead of periods of financial instability.
 The key indicators are compared with historical trends.
 The gap between the key indicators and the estimated trends can serve as a measure of financial imbalances.
 There will not be a mechanical relationship between the indicators, the gaps and Norges Bank's advice on the countercyclical capital buffer.
 The advice will also build on the Bank's professional judgement.

 Credit1 mainland Norway as a share of mainland GDP.
+Percent.
 From 1983 Q1 onwards

 Credit gap.
 Credit mainland Norway as a share of mainland GDP.
 Deviation from estimated trends.1 Percentage points.
 From 1983 Q1 onwards